Regulation · Norway

 4. The biggest NO-based crypto operators

-- NBX (Norwegian Block Exchange) — pre-MiCA VASP
+- NBX (Norwegian Block Exchange) - listed platform, MiCA CASP-licensed by Finanstilsynet (June 2026)

 Disclaimer